TheBrownViking20/katacoda-scenarios/test/finish.md

 Well done!
 You have successfully completed the tutorial.

-**Conclusion:** We have successfully used cross-validation to estimate model performance.
-We have also used and compared various feature selection techniques.
+**Conclusion:** We have seen the effect of polynomial features on final results.
+We can increase the degree of polynomial features for more features though we already have a near perfect model.

 ### Learning outcomes
-* Create and validate multiple linear regression models
+* Build your own polynomial regression models
-* Select important features experimentally and intuitively